knative/docs/docs/versioned/reference/security/threat-model.md

 handle the request.
 The activator works in concert with the autoscaler to manage the number of Pods for a particular Revision based on traffic routing decisions made by the ingress gateway.
-Not all incoming requests are handled by the activator -- when a particular revision has sufficent replicas to handle bursty traffic, the ingress gateway is programmed with the direct backend addresses of the application pods.
+Not all incoming requests are handled by the activator -- when a particular revision has sufficient replicas to handle bursty traffic, the ingress gateway is programmed with the direct backend addresses of the application pods.